 Kora enjoys almost a decade of diverse international communications experience from across private, public and non-profit sectors.
 She joined eLife in October 2014 from Engineers Without Borders UK, where she had expansive responsibilities in marketing, communications and project management.
 With a Master degree in psychology from Jagiellonian University in Krakow, Poland, Kora brings to the team her experience in social marketing and community engagement.

-Senior Drupal developer
+Senior Drupal Developer

 n.lisgo [at] elifesciences [dot] org

-Head of product
+Head of Product and Experience

-r [dot] maskell [at] elifesciences [dot] org
+m [dot] mcconnell [at] elifesciences [dot] org

 d.moulton [at] elifesciences [dot] org